lancejnelson/PH323/course_docs/syllabus.md

 away your calculator and use Python to perform all calculations.
 Python is a computer programming language very popular among scientists and engineers and this extra credit opportunity is designed to give you experience using it.
-Each student will begin the semester with 30 pts of extra credit in the HW category.
-(That's more than one HW assignment) As long as I never catch you using your calculator, those points will never go away and at the end of the semester you'll receive them as extra credit.
-Each time I catch you using your calculator, you will lose 2 pts.
-You can obtain a free copy of Python here (Links to an external site.).
+Here is the offer: For every HW assignment in which you only use python for calculations, I will award you 1/2% points on the final exam.

 ## Teaching Philosophy